lace-wing/lacy-ubc-math-project/manual.typ

 $
 ```)

-/ Caution: Though you can, and sometimes want to use block style in inline math, be aware that the block expressions will occupy more vertical space (clear in the example above), separating lines or overlapping with surrounding texts.
+/ Caution: Though you can, and sometimes want to use block style in inline math, be aware that bigger math expressions occupy more vertical space, separate or overlap with surrounding texts.

 For "block" or "display" math, leave a space or newline between _both_ dollar signs and the equations.
 #showcode(```typst
 $ E = m c^2 $
 ```)

-To break a line in math, use a backslash `\`.
+To break a line in math, use a backslash "\\".
-To align expressions in display math, place an `&` on each line where you want them to align to.
+To align expressions in display math, place an "&" on each line where you want them to align to; you may even use multiple "&"s to align equations that are too long to stay in one part.
 #showcode(```typst
 $
   x + y &= z \